jve89/handshake/docs/VISION.md

 * Always sender-first (the one requesting controls the flow)
 * Designed to work without an app — just a link
 * Simple, beautiful, distraction-free experience for receiver
 * Zero chaos for the sender (track what’s done, what’s not)
+* Iterative roadmap: focus on a stable MVP, then expand features based on feedback
+* Flexible, dynamic handshake composition with unlimited fields
+* Secure file handling with local dev storage and planned production cloud storage
+* Mobile-first responsive design with smooth path to PWA and native apps

 ---